optimizely/agent/docs/getting-started.md

 Future examples will assume this session is being maintained.

-### Describe environment
+### Get current environment configuration
-The `/describe` endpoint returns a manifest of the current working environment.
+The `/config` endpoint returns a manifest of the current working environment.

 ```python
 resp = s.get('http://localhost:8080/v1/config')